dbohdan/up/README.md

 ### Keys

 - `target-host`:
-  The remote server host for rsync.
+  The remote server host for sftp.
 - `dest-dir`:
   The path to the destination directory on the remote server where files will be uploaded.
   Subdirectories will be created in this directory.